Case Study on Facial Nerve Regeneration: Albino Rats

 The concept of using ozone to improve the healing of infected wounds, necrotic, or poorly oxygenated tissue has been explored in orthopedics, dentistry and with skin wounds.
 However, no previous study has reported on the effect of ozone therapy on facial nerve regeneration.
 Therefore, we investigated the effect of ozone therapy on facial nerve regeneration in rats.
 To the best of our knowledge, this is the first study to evaluate ozone therapy in this context.
 (1)

 Fourteen Wistar albino rats were randomly divided into two groups with experimental nerve crush injuries: a control group, which received saline treatment post-crush, and an experimental group, which received ozone treatment.
 All animals underwent surgery in which the left facial nerve was exposed and crushed.
 Treatment with saline or ozone began on the day of the nerve crush.
 Left facial nerve stimulation thresholds were measured before crush, immediately after crush, and after 30 days.
 After measuring nerve stimulation thresholds at 30 days post-injury, the crushed facial nerve was excised.
 All specimens were studied using light and electron microscopy.

 Post-crushing, the ozone-treated group had lower stimulation thresholds than the saline group.
 Although this did not achieve statistical significance, it is indicative of greater functional improvement in the ozone group.
 Significant differences were found in vascular congestion, macrovacuolization, and myelin thickness between the ozone and control groups.
 Significant differences were also found in axonal degeneration and myelin ultrastructure between the two groups.

-We found that ozone therapy exerted beneficial effect on the regeneration of crushed facial nerves in rats.
+We found that ozone therapy exerted a beneficial effect on the regeneration of crushed facial nerves.